cauliyang/cauliyang.github.io/content/posts/014-macos-tiling-windows-management/index.md

 Its capabilities are robust enough to provide a fluid experience.
 It can be tailored to your preferences through binding any key to execute commands in [yabai].
 You can view the video linked below to witness the power of [yabai].
-Another notable tool, [Skhd], was developed by the same talented individual who created [yabai].
+Another notable tool, [Skhd], is developed by the same talented individual who created [yabai].

 [![YTB](https://img.youtube.com/vi/AdwhjIg_Xe4/0.jpg)](https://www.youtube.com/watch?v=AdwhjIg_Xe4&ab_channel=StephenHuan)